geotools/geotools/docs/user/library/api/datastore.rst

   * Query.setVersion(String)

-  Override this value in the event the datasource is incorrect and your user knows the correct CoordianteReferenceSystem.
+  Override this value in the event the datasource is incorrect and your user knows the correct CoordinateReferenceSystem.

   * Query.getCoordinateSystem()
   * Query.setCoordinateSystem(CoordinateReferenceSystem)